Mbahersem/DevMsAss/README.md

 The repository for developping microservices and the interface.

 ## Microservices
-* Authentication
+* Authentication : We can login and logout of our application with this microservice.

 ## Interface
 We are implementing an interface using **React Router** powered by **Vite**.
 It is in the folder `vite-project` where we have :
-* `routes/login.jsx` : Page pour se connecter à l'interface.
+* `routes/login.jsx` : Login page.
-* `routes/update.jsx` : Page pour mettre à jour les informations de l'utilisateur après la connexion.
+* `routes/dashboard.jsx` : Logout page.
+* `error-page.jsx` : 404 error page.
+* `main.jsx` : Router.

-To launch the interface, we use `npm run dev`.
+To launch the application : `npm run dev`.